-Dog’s are not people.
-They’re programmed to lead, but if there’s a strong leader, they’re programmed to follow…but…if their leader is suddenly MIA, they’re programmed to lead.
-It’s a pendulum swing about which nature can never know the condition it’s covering, so in Her divine wisdom, She allowed it to alternate in real time.
+Dog’s are not human.
+They’re programmed to lead, but if there’s a strong leader, they’re programmed to follow, but if their leader is suddenly missing, they’re programmed to lead.
+It’s a pendulum swing that Nature does, and She makes it happen in real time.
 We forget that it’s always changing.
-It’s never stagnant, although sometimes we are.
+It never stops, although sometimes we do and we get stuck.

 Dog’s behaviors are black and white – lead or follow.
 If you’re not leading, they will lead.
-If they’re leading, then you’re unwittingly agreeing to be their follower – you don’t want that.
+If they’re leading, then you’re unwittingly agreeing to be their follower, and you don’t want that.

 Don’t be a weak leader, and don’t get angry at them (don’t get angry period) when they disappoint you.
 Don’t be a weak leader and expect them to follow you.
 Don’t be a weak leader and expect them to be faithful followers.
-In all of these cases, you’re asking for an impossibility.
-You’re not acting with integrity.
+In all of these cases, you’re asking for the impossible.
 You’re sending mixed messages.
-It’s a nice way of saying you’re being hypocritical.
-If that’s too harsh, then take a breath and come back in a few days.
 As you change, so will your dog’s behavior change.
-It’s kind of like a science.
+It’s science.
 You have no idea how good it can get for both you and your dog!
 You have to be the source of the good, not your dog.

 It’s not easy, but it’s also not hard.
 The first time is always the hardest and usually takes the longest.
 That’s generally true for you and for your dog.
 Your dog usually gets it immediately.
 The human sometimes takes a little bit longer!